By Leah Caldwell | Family & Children | April 2023

 Improved communication and relationships

 By including children in the mediation process, parents can improve communication and work towards repairing damaged relationships.
-Parents may be more likely to communicate openly and honestly with each other, and to focus on the needs and concerns of the child.
-This can help to build trust and cooperation between parents, which can be important for co-parenting in the future.
+Parents may be more likely to communicate openly and honestly with each other, and focus on co-parenting strategies that prioritise the needs and concerns of the child.

 Increased control over the outcome